improv’s design#

 Finally, improv handles centralized logging via the logging module, which listens for messages on a global logging port.
 These messages are written to the experimental log file.

-Data from the server are persisted to disk using LMDB (if settings: use_hdd is set to true in the configuration file).
+Data from the server are persisted to disk using Redis Append-Only Log Files (if redis_config: enable_saving is set to True in the configuration file).
+See the persistence section of the configuration guide for more information.